N0bh/CubiKits.Documentation/docs/projects/Basic/Lorfi-WB/Sensors/Soil_Humidity_Sensor.md

 ---
 layout: project
+title: Soil Moisture Sensor using Lorfi-WB
 ---

-# Analog Rotation Sensor using Lorfi-WB

 # Description

-This analog rotation sensor is compatible with Arduino and is built around a potentiometer.
-It provides a voltage output that can be divided into 1024 steps, making it easy to connect to an Arduino using a sensor shield.
-By reading the analog values through an IO port, it can be combined with other sensors to create a variety of interactive projects.
+This soil moisture sensor is designed to measure the humidity level in soil.
+When the soil is dry, the sensor's analog output decreases; when the soil is moist, the output increases.
+It's ideal for creating an automatic watering system that can detect when your plant needs water, helping prevent it from drying out while you're away.

+When paired with an Arduino, this sensor can make plant care smarter and more efficient.
+It features two probes that are inserted into the soil.
+By measuring the change in current between the probes, it determines the soil's resistance and converts it into a moisture level.
+Higher moisture means lower resistance and better conductivity.
+The sensor's surface is metal-coated to enhance durability.
+Simply insert it into the soil and use an ADC to read the values—your plant can now "tell" you when it's thirsty.

 # Specification